#How to get your App token

 First, your application must expose an activation URL.

-In our example, we won't do additional steps (like authentification), so we will launch the Authorization Request immediately in this Activation URL.
+In our example, we won't do additional steps (like authentication), so we will launch the Authorization Request immediately in this Activation URL.

 // Let's create an `activate.php` file